 Mineral is a tiny town located in the state of California.
 With a population of 136 people and just one neighborhood, Mineral is the 849th largest community in California.
-Mineral has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Mineral has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Mineral is a decidedly white-collar town, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Mineral is a town of professionals, service providers, and sales and office workers.
 There are especially a lot of people living in Mineral who work in computer science and math (29.33%), law enforcement and fire fighting (20.00%), and healthcare (18.67%).